-- 2. Log on to a Content Gateway node. - 3.
-From the Content Gateway bin directory (/opt/WCG/bin), enter the following command:
+- 2) Log on to a Content Gateway node. - 3) From the Content Gateway bin directory (/opt/WCG/bin), enter the following command:

 '''

-./content line -r <variable>
+./content_line -r <variable>

 '''

 Here, <variable> is the variable that holds the information you want.
-For a list of the variables you can specify, see Content Gateway variables, page 287.
+For a list of the variables you can specify, see Content Gateway variables.

-For example, the following command displays the document hit rate for the node:
+For example, the following command displays the open client connections for the node: